watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 **Tomoya:** Eep!
 D-Don't just show up out of the blue!
 You should've just called out to me...
 Geez.

 Here.
-This is design for my personalized outfit.
+This is the design for my personalized outfit.
 I took your advice and such, so I thought I'd better show the final outcome to you.

 **Wataru:** So you decided on a design that draws inspiration from idols in the end.